skywhack/docs/src/skinning/creating-a-theme.md

 # Creating a theme

-A theme defines a cascading style sheet that may be applied to the Skywhack application.
+A theme defines a cascading style sheet that may be applied to the SkyWhack application.
 A theme is logical, therefore it is an AS file defining a class that extends `sw.skins.Theme`.

 ```as3
 package